 How do you apply to be put on the register of fit and proper persons?

-You must submit an application between the 1 July 2021 and by midnight of 30 September 2021 inclusive to be assessed as a Fit and proper Person.
+You must submit an application to be assessed as a fit and proper person.

 If you are operating a site and fail to comply with the fit and proper person test it is a criminal offence and if found guilty you would be liable, on summary conviction, of a fine up to level 5 (unlimited).

-Applying for inclusion on the register will have a reasonable fee attached, but this will be agreed at a later stage.
+Applying for inclusion on the register will have a reasonable fee attached, agreed by Committee, This fee is currently £230.

 The applicant seeking entry on the register will need a basic DBS certificate (dated no more than 6 months before the date of the application) and this must be included with the application.
 The DBS certificate must be from an approved supplier.
 Information about how to arrange a DBS check can be found on the Government’s web site:

 As previously stated, an application form and guidance for applicants will be sent out to relevant site owners in due course.